devGhost26/devGhost26/README.md

 # Nelson Vladimir Orellana García.
 ##### Systems and Computer Engineer

-My name is Nelson Orellana, I´m developer backend in .NET, I am twenty one years old and I work at It Profis
+My name is Nelson Orellana, I´m developer backend in .NET, I am twenty one years old and I work at SupraDev